Capillary/api-documentation/source/includes/_cardLoyalty.md

 ## Get Card Generation Log

 Retrieves the log of cards generated for a specific card series.
+It also retrieves `fileHandle` using which you can download the history from S3 server.

 > Sample Request

 ```html
 https://us.api.capillarytech.com/v2/card/generation/logs/10
 ```

 > Sample Response

 ```json
 {
    "entity":[